kubernetes/community/keps/sig-cluster-lifecycle/0014-20180707-componentconfig-api-types-to-staging.md

     * For the move to a staging repo to be possible, the external API package must not depend on the core repo.
         * Hence, all non-staging repo dependencies need to be removed/resolved before the package move.
     * Conversions from the external type to the internal type will be kept in `{internal_api_path}/{external_version}`, like for `k8s.io/api`
-        * Defaulting code will be kept in this package, next to the conversions
+        * Defaulting code will be kept in this package, next to the conversions, if it already exists.
+We keep the decision about the destiny of defaulting open in this KEP.
 * Create a "shared types"-package with structs generic to all or many componentconfig API groups, in the `k8s.io/apimachinery`, `k8s.io/apiserver` and `k8s.io/controller-manager` repos, depending on the struct.
     * Location: `k8s.io/{apimachinery,apiserver,controller-manager}/pkg/apis/config/{,v1alpha1}`
     * These aren’t "real" API groups, but have both internal and external versions
-    * Defaulting, conversion and internal types are published to the staging repo.
+    * Conversions and internal types are published to the staging repo.
+    * Defaults are moved into the leaf groups using them as much as possible.
 * Remove the monolithic `componentconfig/v1alpha1` API group
 * Enable the staging bot to create the Github repos
+* We do not add further defaulting, but merely keep the minimum defaulting in-place to keep the current behaviour, but remove those defaulting funcs which are not used today.

 ### Migration strategy per component or k8s.io repo

 #### k8s.io/apimachinery changes

 * **Not a "real" API group, instead shared packages only with both external and internal types.**
-* **External Package with defaulting & conversions**: `k8s.io/apimachinery/pkg/apis/config/v1alpha1/types.go`
+* **External Package with defaulting (where absolutely necessary) & conversions**: `k8s.io/apimachinery/pkg/apis/config/v1alpha1/types.go`
 * **Internal Package**: `k8s.io/apimachinery/pkg/apis/config/types.go`
 * Structs to be hosted:
     * ClientConnectionConfiguration